Rok at Marina Bay Sands in Singapore during daylight

 Population: 5.6 million (2016)

-- Clean streets, hassle free, quiet and organized, well-functioning environment.
+• Clean streets, hassle free, well-functioning and organized.

-- Incredible variety of Asian food in food courts at main shopping malls or so-called hawker centers.
+• Incredible variety of Asian food in food courts or at hawker centers.

-Singapore has been on my bucket list for a long time, but, due to budget limits, I always put it aside, waiting for an economic boom of my personal budget.
-Finally, in 2016 an opportunity aroused, when a particularly favorable airplane connection with Oman airways opened up to combine Singapore with a visit to Kuala Lumpur.
+Singapore stayed on my bucket list for years, but budget limits kept me waiting for a personal financial boost.
+Finally, in 2016 a favorable opportunity aroused to combine Singapore with a visit to Kuala Lumpur.

-It was a short, but intensive trip of 8 days (4 days in Singapore), which introduced me to a small country that transformed itself into a nation of successful, well educated professionals with high income, excellent services, efficient and zero corrupted public sector that triumphantly combines quality of life, tradition and progress.
+It was a short but intensive eight-day trip, with four days spent in Singapore.
+I discovered a small country that transformed itself into a nation of well-educated professionals with high incomes and efficient services.
+It also runs a corruption-free public sector that successfully balances tradition and progress.

 Marina Bay Sands

-The trademark of Singapore – its skyline – expresses the harmony of tall, modernly designed high-rise buildings.
+The trademark and highlight of Singapore – its skyline – expresses the harmony of tall, modernly designed high-rise buildings.

 During the day, Marina Bay Sands somehow coincides with the symbol of Singapore, as a modern, advanced and technologically developed country.
 At night, this feeling is intertwined with the magic of the lights.